rrudol/cursor-rulebook/README.md

 - **[Rule Showcase](docs/rule-showcase.md)** - Success stories and real-world implementations
 - **[Installation Guide](scripts/install-rules.sh)** - Easy installation script with category options

-## 🤝 Contributing
+## 🛠️ Usage

-Contributions are welcome!
-We'd love to have your cursor rules in the collection.
-Please see our [Contributing Guide](CONTRIBUTING.md) for detailed instructions.

-**Quick Start**:

-- Use **English** for all rule content (see Language Consistency Rule 🇬🇧)
+This is a personal collection of cursor rules designed to streamline development workflow.
+Feel free to use any rules that work for your projects:

+- Browse the [rule categories](.cursor/rules/categories/) to find relevant rules
-- Follow the [writing guide](docs/writing-effective-rules.md) for best practices
+- Follow the [writing guide](docs/writing-effective-rules.md) to create your own rules
-- Use appropriate [templates](templates/) for consistency
+- Use the [templates](templates/) for consistency when creating new rules
-- Test your rules with `./scripts/validate-rules.sh` before submitting
+- Validate your rules with `./scripts/validate-rules.sh` for quality assurance